 How Life Insurance Underwriting Works

-With life insurance policies, the insurance company will decide whether or not to insure an applicant and at what premium rate they will charge for taking on the risk of the insured passing away sooner or later in relation to the amount of death benefit coverage being applied for.
+With life insurance, the insurance company will decide whether or not to insure an applicant and at what premium rate they will charge for taking on the risk of the insured passing away sooner or later in relation to the amount of death benefit coverage being applied for.

 Factors that a life insurance company will base their decision upon include the applicant’s age and medical history, their height and weight in relation to the height and weight of an “average” individual at that same age, as well as the occupation and other activities that the proposed insured engages in.